 After all, it can be difficult to color your strands yourself without knowing what hair color products you’ll be equipped with.
 But, that’s where we come in.
 Instead of jumping into the unknown, we’re sharing exactly what’s inside one of our favorite at-home hair color kits, the L’Oréal Paris Superior Preference Fade-Defying Shine Permanent Hair Color.

 The first thing you’re likely to pull out of the box is the developer.
 The developer, also known as the Color Optimizing Crème, is labeled with a large number one.
 It’s the only clear bottle in the hair color kit, and will be mostly empty.
 This is where your color will be mixed and created, and what you will eventually use to apply your color.

-Debatably the most important item in your box, you’ll want to make sure you take the time to read your instructions carefully.
+Debatably the second most important item in your box after the hair dye, you’ll want to make sure you take the time to read your instructions carefully.
 They will explain in detail how to mix your color, how to apply it based on if you want an all-over color or a root touch-up, and how long to leave the color on your hair.

 Inside your instruction packet, you’ll find a pair of gloves.
 You’ll want to wear these while coloring your hair to avoid getting dye on your fingers and palms.

 Edited by: Shannon Stubbs, Photo Credit: Chaunte Vaughn